 One of the most overlooked aspects of leaving the military is losing your military health care benefits.
-Love it, or hate it, TRICARE provides military members and their families with a stable health care plan which is virtually unrivaled in the private sector.
-If you have just left, or are leaving the military health care system soon, then the Continued Health Care Benefit Program (CHCBP) may (literally) prove to be a life saver.
+Love it or hate it, Tricare provides military members and their families with a stable health care plan.
+If you have just left, or are leaving the military health care system soon, then the Continued Health Care Benefit Program (CHCBP) may prove to be a lifesaver.

 CHCBP – Military Version of COBRA Health Coverage

-While the Continued Health Care Benefit Program (CHCBP) is similar to COBRA, it isn’t actually a true COBRA benefits program, since the health care provider under CHCBP isn’t TRICARE.
-But the program is similar to COBRA since the benefits under CHCBP are very similar to those under TRICARE Standard, and the members are required to pay premiums to participate in the program.
-However, the cost may actually be less than many commercial sector COBRA benefits programs.
+But the program is similar to COBRA since the benefits under CHCBP are very similar to those under Tricare Select, and the members are required to pay premiums to participate in the program.
+However, the cost may actually be less than many commercial-sector COBRA benefits programs.

-The Continued Health Care Benefit Program is an optional health care program which, like COBRA benefits, is designed to be a transitional medical care program, not a permanent solution.
+The Continued Health Care Benefit Program is an optional health care program which, like COBRA, is designed to be a transitional medical care program.
 It is designed to provide insurance in between military health care coverage and a civilian health care program.
-Though the CHCBP is not TRICARE, it does follow most of the same rules and benefits as TRICARE Standard.
-The main difference, as mentioned above, is that participants are required to pay a premium to participate.
+Though the CHCBP is not Tricare, it does follow most of the same rules and benefits as Tricare Select.

-Continuous health care coverage and pre-exisiting cverage.
-The benefit of using the CHCBP is that you will have continuous health care coverage, which can be important in qualifying for a new health care plan, especially if you are buying an individual health care plan, or if you have pre-existing medical conditions.
-You can also elect to purchase a pre-existing condition coverage health care plan through the CHCBP, which may entitle you to coverage for pre-existing conditions which may not be covered by your employer’s group plan or by an individual health care plan.
+Continuous health care coverage and preexisting coverage.
+The benefit of using the CHCBP is that you will have continuous health care coverage, which can be important in qualifying for a new health care plan, especially if you are buying an individual health care plan or if you have preexisting medical conditions, though this is less of an issue since the Affordable Care Act was signed into law.

 Qualifying for Continued Health Care Benefit Program Benefits

-The main eligibility requirement is that the member must be coming out of TRICARE coverage, or the Transitional Assistance Management Program (TAMP).
-This program is open to active duty military members, their families and dependents, divorced spouses who are not remarried, and children who exceed the age requirements for TRICARE.
+The main eligibility requirement is that the member must be coming out of Tricare coverage or the Transitional Assistance Management Program (TAMP).

 - 36 months for a family member who ceases to meet the requirements for being considered an unmarried dependent child or spouse.
 (In some cases, unremarried former spouses may continue coverage beyond 36 months if they meet certain criteria. )